 or ?
 We have given a ‘difficulty’ rating for the papers, so that non-specialists can determine whether a talk will be suitable or not.
 1/5 is the level of the New York Times science section, or Nova, say; 2/5 the level of the more serious popular science books; 3/5 the level of physics-inclined philosophy of science; 4/5 the level of general philosophy of physics; and 5/5 indicates a physics, or specialist philosophy of quantum gravity background.
 Roughly speaking.
 (Please bear in mind that these are subjective judgements of the speakers.)

-• Wednesday 13 March 2019 at Geneva – Bryan Roberts (London School of Economics): TBA
+• Wednesday 13 March 2019 at Geneva – Bryan Roberts (London School of Economics): Time reversal

-• Wednesday 17 April 2019 at Geneva – Miklos Redei (London School of Economics): TBA
+• Wednesday 17 April 2019 at Geneva – Miklos Redei (London School of Economics): Categorial local quantum physics

-• Wednesday 8 May 2019 at Geneva – Giovanni Valente (Politecnico di Milano): TBA
+• Wednesday 8 May 2019 at Geneva – Giovanni Valente (Politecnico di Milano): Spontaneous symmetry breaking and physical inequivalence: the case of quantum statistical mechanics

 Past Talks (reverse chronological order)